OpenZeppelin/compound-monitoring/defender/README.md

 - Forta Oracle Price - Ready to deploy
 - Forta Underlying Asset - Ready to deploy
 - Governance Automation - Ready to deploy
-- Governance Discord Alert - Replaces Contract Governance - Ready to deploy
+- Governance Discord Alert - Replaced Contract Governance - Ready to deploy
 - Governance Discord Summary - Ready to deploy
-- Governance Twitter Bot - Should rename to Governance Twitter Summary
+- Governance Twitter Bot - Ready to deploy
-- Proposal 110 Automatoooor - Ready to Deploy
+- Proposal 110 Automatoooor - Ready to Deploy - Paused
-- Proposal 117 Monitor Market Entered - No longer in production, missing sentinel data.
+- Proposal 117 Monitor Market Entered - No longer in production, missing sentinel data - Paused
-- Proposal 117 Monitor Mint - No longer in production, missing sentinel data.
+- Proposal 117 Monitor Mint - No longer in production, missing sentinel data - Paused

+Other To do:
 - Template Autotask and Relay - Done
 - Template Autotask, Sentinel, and Relay - Done
-- Template Autotask, Forta Sentinel, and Relay - Not Started
+- Template Autotask, Forta Sentinel, and Relay - Done

-Other To do:
 - Compare (diff) all serverless.yml files to templates - Not Started
 - Verify all Autotask Scheduling
 - Verify Autotask Stack variable matches actual stack
 - Verify Stack Variables exist in Secret.yml and Autotask
 - Standardize all YAMLs with single quotes
+- Scheduling time 52560000 to 525600000
 - Verify Secrets error handling

-- Validate if relay settings are the same between old vs new
+- Validate if relay settings are the same between old vs new - Done
 - Update the README
-- Verify Paused status on production
+- Verify Paused status on production - Done
+- Verify that git mv was used when possible

 Stretch goals:
 - Learn if serverless [environment variables](https://adamdelong.com/serverless-environment-variables/) available inside of autotasks